glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 Various statements can be encountered, this includes control flow statements.
 We should create a function that generates code for any kind of statements.
 One could look like below.

 ![Statements generator code](./statement-generator.png)
-Source : Book 1 page 188
+Source: Book 1 page 188

 [Recall the AST representation of statements](/compilers-and-programming-languages/semantic-analysis#statements), all information about a statement is encapsulated in the `stmt` struct.
 The struct includes several optional fields, such as body expression, else expression (if an if statement), declaration (if a declaration).